Jefzhang/Barrier-options-pricing/README.md

     * mode = 2, the random walk algorithm 2 introduced in the paper, with weak error rate 1/2
     * mode = 3, traditional monte calro method

-### To run the simulation for barrier cap/floor :
-'''cpp
-    //run the simulation for 10000 times with algo type 1 make barrierCap N=10000 mode=1
+### To run the simulation for barrier cap/floor, with 10000 times and algo type 1:
 '''
+    make barrierCap N=10000 mode=1
+'''

-### To run the simulation for barrier swaption :
+### To run the simulation for barrier swaption, with 10000 times and algo type 1:
-'''cpp
+'''
-    //run the simulation for 10000 times with algo type 1 make barrierSwap N=10000 mode=1
+    make barrierSwap N=10000 mode=1
+'''